QuantEcon/lecture-source-py/source/rst/ols.rst

 In this paper,

--  economic outcomes are proxied by log GDP per capita in 1995, adjusted for exchange rates
+-  economic outcomes are proxied by log GDP per capita in 1995, adjusted for exchange rates.

--  institutional differences are proxied by an index of protection against expropriation on average over 1985-95, constructed by the `Political Risk Services Group <https://www.prsgroup.com/>`__
+-  institutional differences are proxied by an index of protection against expropriation on average over 1985-95, constructed by the `Political Risk Services Group <https://www.prsgroup.com/>`__.

 These variables and other data used in the paper are available for download on Daron Acemoglu's `webpage <https://economics.mit.edu/faculty/acemoglu/data/ajr2001>`__.